Child Support in Australia: 2021 Expert Guide

 Calculating income share

 When working out child support, CSA will give equal consideration to each parent’s income.
-It doesn’t take into account any income from non-parent carers, such as grandparents.
+It does not take into account any income from non-parent carers, such as grandparents.

 To work out your income (and the other parent’s income), CSA will consider the following for both of you: